assistcontrol/ninjastats/README.md

-# ninjastats
+# NinjaStats
-Parse and display page timings
+Parse and display abg.ninja page timings

+This is of no use to anybody but me.
+It's barely of any use to me.